 Many sports photographers are self-employed and sell their photos to publishers and photo distribution companies on a freelance basis.
 Others may be employed by newspapers, magazines, television stations, news stations, and online publishers who publish coverage and highlights of sports competitions.

-Can I Become a Sports Photographer?
+How To Become a Sports Photographer

 Sports Photographer Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.